What Makes a Good Nurse? 10 Things to Look For When Hiring

 10. Lifelong Learner

 Provision seven of the nursing code of ethics says nurses should have a commitment to advancing the profession through research and scholarly inquiry.
 This involves participation in professional development, evidence-based research, and professional standards development.
-A commitment to improving the nursing practice allows your organization to evolve.
+A nurse’s commitment to improving their practice allows them to evolve and grow with your organization.